We’ve been busy this quarter.

 In our demo for AT&T, we illustrated the progress of this cognitive computing project.
 Early demos had revealed some limitations in the process, such as a delay in the speech-to-text translation between Milo and the conversation module.
 In the updated demo resolving those issues, we also discussed some of the attributes that will be part of a production application, including integration with tablets to display certain outputs from the conversations.

 We are excited about the development of this project and the opportunity to demonstrate the advances that are possible with the cognitive technology and Watson.
 We are showing how a Watson-powered conversation produces identical interaction modes in the software avatar and Milo the robot for a consistent experience.
-As these services are developed and implemented, the Roger Wilco Agency will continue to be a leader in the field, attracting greater attention to the possibilities of this exciting technology.
+As these services are developed and implemented, the Wilco Group Agency will continue to be a leader in the field, attracting greater attention to the possibilities of this exciting technology.

 By staff writer: Keith Long